 Tennessee also notably signed USC wide receiver Deontay Burnett as an undrafted free agent.
 Burnett is explosive off the ball and runs with burst through his routes, but he likely went undrafted due to his very slim frame and limbs.

 Rashaan Evans Highlights

 What To Expect

-I like the direction the Titans are headed in and it looks like they can compete.
+I like the direction the Titans are headed in, and it looks like they can compete.

 Under Matt LaFleur, I can see Marcus Mariota to have a bounce back year the way Jared Goff improved from his rookie year.
 Derrick Henry will have a full year as the starting running back with Dion Lewis serving as a third down back.
-Hopefully Rishard Matthews can return to his 2016 form while Corey Davis and Taywan Taylor can make strides in their sophomore seasons.
+Hopefully, Rishard Matthews can return to his 2016 form while Corey Davis and Taywan Taylor can make strides in their sophomore seasons.

 The defense should continue to grow as a result of the hiring of Dean Pees and retaining the 3-4 scheme.
-Jurrell Casey and DaQuan Jones are a nice pair of ends together and Bennie Logan most likely serving as the nose tackle to replace Sylvester Williams.
+Jurrell Casey and DaQuan Jones are a nice pair of ends together, and Bennie Logan will most likely serve as the nose tackle to replace Sylvester Williams.
 The additions of Will Compton, Rashaan Evans, and Harold Landry help the linebacker corps with Evans likely replacing Avery Williamson easily and Landry being Brian Orakpo's future successor.

-Seeing as how Tennessee swept the series with Jacksonville last season, its clear that they matchup well with them.
-Seeing the Jaguars strength on defense, I see the Titans and Texans battling it out for a wildcard spot.
+Seeing as how Tennessee swept the series with Jacksonville last season, it's clear that they match up well with them.
+Seeing the Jaguars' strength on defense, I see the Titans and Texans battling it out for a wildcard spot.